 The question I wish to focus upon now is rather one of principle: what are the circumstances in which the United Nations is the most auspicious vehicle to pursue development economics, and in such cases what should its role be?
 Consider the following.
 Firstly there is a question as to whether so-called “technical assistance” – that is to say, delivering experts plus money to undertake public administration reform, including things as diverse as refurbishing a building, installing a computer system, or outfitting Police officers – is better undertaken on a bilateral or multilateral basis.
 Secondly, there is a question as to whether a multilateral organisation should merely administer donor funds and subcontract expert functions to specialist development consultancies, or whether an institution such as the United Nations should actually have on its staff experts who themselves manage and/or participate in projects.

-It is impossible in the essay to compare the relative effectiveness of a bilateral agency such as USAID and a multilateral administrator of technical assistance programmes such as UNDP.
+It is impossible in this essay to compare the relative effectiveness of a bilateral agency such as USAID and a multilateral administrator of technical assistance programmes such as UNDP (United Nations Development Programme).
 The issue is rather when it would make sense to act multilaterally.
 The most natural such circumstance is where there is more than one state donor for an aid programme.
 Imagine that five states want to contribute to a common programme of technical assistance to a single country.
 The United Nations offers an umbrella forum for receipt of funds, a neutral tender system for contracts, and an administrative bureaucracy for the management of budgets.

 When UNDP works well, it may be because this is a service that the contributing member states actually want.
 Their domestic aid and development ministries may not want to undertake financial or management responsibility for a development project.
 The United Nations Development System enables them to share responsibility through UN project vehicles.
 This may be particularly attractive where the project is risky because the recipient state is politically unstable or in a post-conflict stage of development.
 Anything could go wrong, and multilateralism serves as a shield behind which to hide responsibility in the event of a failure.
 The UN development system is therefore useful in places where practising development economics is extremely risky, and as a general rule that is where tend to find UNDP operating.